 A word to the wise to start off with – Terminal 2F is exclusively a SkyTeam outfit, with the only lounges on the premises two Air France lounges.
 There is NO Priority Pass lounge in Terminal 2F, with the closest one open to all passengers the Air Canada Maple Leaf Lounge in Terminal 2A.
 Not exactly practical, given the length of time needed to transit between terminals and the need to go through security.
 Effectively, you’re SOL unless you’re a SkyTeam elite or are flying business class.

-We made it back to the airport by 11:15 after our junket into the city, and as I had checked in and printed our boarding passes before leaving the Admirals Club in Dallas, all we had to do was use the self-tagging machines and drop our bags at the bag drop.
-We got the tags with no problem, but the automated system to drop them off proved to be cranky and froze up on us.
-A kind agent came over to help, and processed our bags manually – but comically, the belt got jammed as the first bag started heading off into the abyss of the baggage system, and apparently nobody was there behind the door to unjam it.
+We made it back to the airport by 11:15 after our junket into the city.
+As I already checked in and printed our boarding passes in Dallas, all we had to do was use the self-tagging machines and drop our bags at the bag drop.
+We got the tags with no problem, but the automated system to drop them off proved cranky.
+A kind agent came over to help, and processed our bags manually.
+Comically, the belt jammed as the first bag started heading off into the abyss of the baggage system.
 She assured us our bags would be taken care of; though nervous, we went on our way.
-Security and passport control were seamless, and even with the hiccup with the baggage system, we were at our gate about half an hour later.
-Of course, this meant more than an hour to sit around and do nothing, since we didn’t have lounge access.
-The lack of sleep the night before, combined with a vigorous couple of hours of walking earlier, really had me running on fumes, and it was a real fight to stay awake.
+Security and passport control were seamless, and even with the bag snafu, we were at our gate about half an hour later.
+Of course, with no lounge access, this meant more than an hour to sit around and do nothing.

 We had expected to board about 12:50, but this time came and went, and we didn’t begin boarding until about 1:15.
 No announcements were made about the delay, which was a bit irritating.
 Once boarding began, though, it proceeded quickly, and we settled into our seats near the back of the coach section.
 Economy class (Voyageur) is laid out in a typical 3-3 configuration, and the cabin was clean and well-maintained.
 In case you’re wondering business class (Premium Affaires) is the typical intra-Europe setup, featuring the same 3-3 configuration coach seats with the middle seat blocked off.
 The seats were a bit drab design-wise, with an almost 1980s upholstery design; at least they were in good shape.